Orthopedic (Osteoarthritis & Injuries)

 Multiple Sclerosis (MS)

 MS has been explained as a chronic autoimmune disease where the immune cells attack the myelin sheath in nerve cells from the brain and spinal cord.
 When the nerve cells are demyelinated their function is disrupted leading to severe physical or cognitive problems.
 Mesenchymal stem cells, found in many tissues in the body including adipose and bone marrow, have the ability to differentiate into different types of cells such as nerve cells and oligodendrocytes.
 Oligodendrocytes have the function to create the myelin sheath around the axons.
-Studies have shown that demyelination was improved after the transplantation of adipose derived stem cells, suggesting that stem cell therapy is a potential treatment for MS patients.
+Studies have shown that demyelination was improved after the transplantation of adipose derived stem cells, suggesting that stem cell therapy is a potential therapy options for MS patients.
 Besides improving the demyelination of the nerve cells, and having immunomodulatory and anti-inflammatory properties, Ghasemi group also observed a recovery in locomotion function.
 Preclinical trials have also observed the migration of mesenchymal stem cells into the inflamed central nervous system (CNS) and induce the production of neuroprotective agents which help preserve the axons in the CNS.

 Amyotrophic Lateral Sclerosis (ALS)

 ALS, also known as Lou Gehrig’s disease, is involved in the degeneration of motor neurons in the primary motor cortex, the brain stem, and spinal cord.
 The loss of motor neurons results in the inability to control muscle movements.
-Mesenchymal stem cells, found in various tissues of the body such as bone marrow and adipose tissue, can potentially differentiate into different cell types including neurons, making stem cell therapy a potential treatment for ALS patients.
-Recent studies have shown that regulatory T lymphocytes (responsible to modulate the immune system) are upregulated during the stable disease phase of ALS.
-After stem cell transplantation, studies have shown that stem cells induce the production of Treg cells and anti-anti-inflammatory cytokines, potentially slowing down the progression of ALS.
+Mesenchymal stem cells, found in various tissues of the body such as bone marrow and adipose tissue, can potentially differentiate into different cell types including neurons, making stem cell therapy a potential therapies for ALS patients.
+Recent studies have shown that regulatory T lymphocytes (responsible to modulate the immune system) are unregulated during the stable disease phase of ALS.
+After stem cell transplantation, studies have shown that stem cells induce the production of T regulatory cells and anti-inflammatory cytokines, potentially slowing down the progression of ALS.
 Furthermore, other studies have demonstrated the modulation of motor neuronal response to cell death and inflammation.
 Impaired glutamate uptake function of astrocytes is associated with the accumulation of glutamate around the nerve cells in ALS patients.
-Glutamate is known to have a toxin effect on nerve cells, therefore leading to their death.
+Glutamate is known to have a toxic effect on nerve cells, therefore leading to their death.
 Mesenchymal stem cells have shown to regulate the uptake of glutamate, thus decreasing the levels of glutamate around the nerve cells and decreasing cell death.